spacecricket/authorize/README.md

 # Callouts
 * This library needs to make outbound HTTP calls to the oauth provider to get updated public keys.
 There are concurrency concerns here.
 * Spring AOP is used to get these new annotations to work.
+* Probably the most important one - this is a hobby project!

 # Setup
 ...
 TODO